ballerina-platform/ballerina-lang/stdlib/database/sql/src/main/ballerina/src/sql/Module.md

 ## Module overview

-This module provides the common interface and functionality to interact with database.
-The corresponding database clients can be created by using specific database modules such as `MySQL` or using Java Database Connectivity module `JDBC`.
+This module provides the common interface and functionality to interact with a database.
+The corresponding database clients can be created by using specific database modules such as `MySQL` or using the Java Database Connectivity module `JDBC`.
 The available database modules are listed below.

 ### List of Database Modules
 1. [JDBC (Java Database Connectivity) Module](https://ballerina.io/learn/api-docs/ballerina/java.jdbc/index.html)
-This module can be used to connect with any database by simply providing the JDBC URL, and other related properties.
+This module can be used to connect with any database by simply providing the JDBC URL and the other related properties.
-Please refer the JDBC module [API docs](https://ballerina.io/learn/api-docs/ballerina/java.jdbc/index.html) for more details.
+For more details, see the [JDBC module] (https://ballerina.io/learn/api-docs/ballerina/java.jdbc/index.html).

 2. [MySQL Module](https://ballerina.io/learn/api-docs/ballerina/mysql/index.html)
-This module is specially designed to work with MySQL database, and allows to access the functionality provided by MySQL 8.0.x onwards.
-Please refer the MySQL module [API docs](https://ballerina.io/learn/api-docs/ballerina/mysql/index.html) for more details.
+This module is specially designed to work with a MySQL database and allows to access the functionality provided by MySQL 8.0.x onwards.
+For more details, see the [MySQL module](https://ballerina.io/learn/api-docs/ballerina/mysql/index.html).

 ### Client

-The database client should be created by any of the above listed database modules, and once it is created the below explained operations and functionality can be used.
+The database client should be created using any of the above-listed database modules and once it is created, the operations and functionality explained below can be used.

 #### Connection pool handling

-All database modules share the same connection pooling concept, and there are 3 possible scenarios for connection pool handling.
-Please refer `sql:ConnectionPool` for its properties, and possible values.
+All database modules share the same connection pooling concept and there are 3 possible scenarios for connection pool handling.
+For its properties and possible values, see the `sql:ConnectionPool`.

-1. Global, shareable default connection pool
+1. Global shareable default connection pool

-    If you do not provide the `poolOptions` field when creating the database client, a globally shareable pool will be created for your database unless a connection pool matching with the properties you provided already exists.
+    If you do not provide the `poolOptions` field when creating the database client, a globally-shareable pool will be created for your database unless a connection pool matching with the properties you provided already exists.
-    Below shown is the example from JDBC module to use the global connection pool.
+    The JDBC module example below shows how the global connection pool is used.

     ```ballerina
     jdbc:Client dbClient = new ("jdbc:mysql://localhost:3306/testdb",